Robert Francis Fairlie

-Robert Francis Fairlie (either March 1831 or 5 April 1830, in Glasgow – 31 July 1885, in London) was a Scottish-born railway engineer.
+Robert Francis Fairlie (either March 1831 or 5 April 1830 – 31 July 1885) was a Scottish-born railway engineer.
+He is chiefly known for the invention of the Fairlie double-bogie articulated locomotive.

 Early life

 Fairlie was born in Glasgow, the son of T. Archibald Fairlie (an engineer) and Margaret Fairlie.
 He trained at Crewe and Swindon railway works, then joined first the Londonderry and Coleraine Railway as Locomotive Superintendent in 1852, and four years later the Bombay, Baroda & Central India Railway before returning to London in 1859 to establish himself as a railway engineering consultant.

-Ffestiniog Railway
+Festiniog Railway

-He is chiefly known for the invention of the Fairlie double-bogie articulated locomotive (patented in 1864) that is particularly associated with tightly curved railways and especially narrow gauge mountain lines.
-The first such, the Pioneer, was built in 1865 for the Neath and Brecon Railway, but it was with the Little Wonder built in 1869 for the Festiniog Railway that Fairlie made his name as the inventor of something special.
+Fairlie patented the Fairlie double-bogie articulated locomotive in 1864.
+It was particularly associated with tightly curved railways and especially narrow gauge mountain lines.
+The first such, the Pioneer, was built in 1865 for the Neath and Brecon Railway, but it was with the Little Wonder built-in 1869 for the Festiniog Railway that Fairlie made his name as the inventor of something special.

-On the Festiniog Railway the new locomotive was tested against the railway's existing George England and Co. four-coupled tank locomotives.
+On the Festiniog Railway, the new locomotive was tested against the railway's existing George England and Co. four-coupled tank locomotives.
 A series of tests, for which detailed performance records survive, were held between 18 September 1869 and 8 July 1870.

 On 11 February 1870, a formal demonstration was held, for invited guests from around the world, including: The Duke of Sutherland; Mr W. T. Mulvany, from Prussia; M. Tolme, engineer; M. Phillippe Kremer from Paris, engaged on the Moscow and Nizhny Novgorod Railway; Mr Christer P. Sandberg, Swedish Consulate, London; Count Czheni, Russia; Count Alexander Berg, son of the generalissimo of the Russian army, and Viceroy of Poland; Count Bobrinski, Russia; Count Tamoyski, Hungary; Basiley Saloff, Professor of the Imperial Institute of Engineers, St. Petersburg; Charles de Schouberszki, director of the Kursk and Kharkov Railway in Russia; Count Ivan Tlabroburr, Moscow; Count von Desen, St. Petersburg; L. de Kislankske, of the Imperial Institute, St. Petersburg; Mr Preston, solicitor to the London and North Western Railway Company; Capt.
 Tyler, Government Inspecting Officer for Railways; Mr Preston, engaged on the railway from Tiflis to the Caucasus, in Turkey and Russia; Gen. Sir William Baker, K.C.B.; Mr Power, M.P ., connected with the Mexico and Vera Cruz Railways; Mr Pille [i.e. Carl Abraham Pihl], Sweden; Mr Ayrton, Mr Elias, general manager, Cambrian Railways; Mr Poole, local traffic manager ditto; Mr Charles E. Spooner, engineer, Festiniog Railway Company; Mr Crawley, C.E., London; Mr Danas, Indian Railways; Mr C. Thornton, ditto; Mr Livingston Thompson, Chairman and managing director, Festiniog Railway Company; Mr Dallas, The Times newspaper, and Mr Thomas Cargill, engineer & reporter of the Engineering Gazette Further parties of engineers and managers came to Porthmadog on four later occasions in 1870 to observe the locomotive at work.

 Fairlie received many orders and commissions following the trials.
-In 1873-1874 he travelled to Venezuela, but this trip resulted in a serious illness.
-By 1876 forty three railways operated Fairlie's patent locomotives, not always successfully.
+In 1873-1874 he traveled to Venezuela, but this trip resulted in a serious illness.
+By 1876 forty-three railways operated Fairlie's patent locomotives, not always successfully.